 Politifact concluded their analysis by questioning the credibility of Andriy Derkach

-Anders Aslund, a senior fellow at the Atlantic Council who researches kleptocracy in Russia, told NBC that the lawmakers pushing new allegations at the press conference — Oleksandr Dubinsky and Andriy Derkach — are "professional disinformers."
+Anders Aslund, a senior fellow at the Atlantic Council who researches kleptocracy in Russia, told NBC that the lawmakers pushing new allegations at the press conference — Oleksandr Dubinsky and Andriy Derkach — are "professional disinformers.""This is generally known in Ukraine," he said, "this is not outstanding news.
+Anybody who’s anybody knows about these two.
+They are not credible."

 However, Politifact's inclusion of Anders Aslund's comments is itself questionable because Burisma appears on the Atlantic Council's "Honor Roll" of major contributors.
 Politifact does not mention this fact, even though it could potentially impact Aslund's comments.
 Politifact also does not offer up any data in support of Aslund's contention that Dubinsky and Derkach are "professional disinformers" (we will set aside for the moment the irony of accusing professional politicians of also being professional disinfomers).
 While a contribution is not by itself sufficient to discredit Aslund as being unreliable, that tie to Burisma does make uncritical reliance on Aslund's comments problematic.